 Transferring Nursing Students

 RSCC General Student classification admission policies for transfer students apply to transferring nursing students.
 Students wishing to transfer nursing credits must meet RSCC general admissions requirements.
 Nursing Program admission requirements must also be met with the exception of the nursing pre-admission test.
 A letter of recommendation including evidence of clinical and lab competency must be submitted from the director of the previous nursing program.
 The student must be eligible to progress in their previous program.
 No nursing courses earned in a school of practical nursing may be credited by transfer, although academic courses, if earned through a college or university, will be evaluated for transfer.
 Nursing courses from an ACEN accredited or state approved School of Nursing will be evaluated for transfer on an individual basis.

 - The student must maintain a cumulative GPA of 2.0 or better.
-A “C” must be achieved in science, math and nursing courses in order to progress.
+A “C” must be achieved in required general education and nursing courses in order to progress.

 - A student must satisfactorily complete each clinical rotation in order to continue in the program.
 A grade of “incomplete” must be removed prior to the first clinical day of the following semester in order to progress to the next nursing course.

 - The student must carry professional liability insurance while enrolled in nursing courses.